Do you speak the fashion lingo?

 Cruise Collection

 A Cruise – also known as Resort – collection is a mid-season collection that brands show between two main seasons – Spring/Summer and Fall/Winter.
 May and June are the two months we see Cruise Shows hit the catwalks.
-They originally started with the purpose of serving wealthy cruise guests who would go on vacation and needed a whole new, mid-season wardrobe to travel to other climates globally.
+They originally started with the purpose of serving wealthy cruise guests who would go on vacation.
+They needed a whole new, mid-season wardrobe to travel to other climates globally.
 Resort collections usually comprise relaxed silhouettes, lightweight fabrics, and statement swimsuits.

 Look